ezYakaEagle442/aks-java-petclinic-mic-srv/README.md

 This microservices branch was initially derived from [AngularJS version](https://github.com/spring-petclinic/spring-petclinic-angular1) to demonstrate how to split sample Spring application into [microservices](http://www.martinfowler.com/articles/microservices.html).
-To achieve that goal we use IaC with Azure Bicep, MS build of OpenJDK 11, GitHub Actions, Azure Container Registry, Azure Key Vault, Azure Database for MySQL
+To achieve that goal we use IaC with Azure Bicep, MS build of OpenJDK 11, GitHub Actions, Azure AD Workload Identity, Azure Key Vault,  Azure Container Registry, Azure Database for MySQL

 See :